-The information in this prospectus is not complete and may be changed.
-We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.
+The information in this preliminary prospectus is not complete and may be changed.
+A registration statement relating to these securities has been declared effective by the Securities and Exchange Commission.
+The preliminary prospectus supplement and the accompanying prospectus are not an offer to sell these securities and we are not soliciting offers to buy these securities in any state or other jurisdiction where to offer or sale is not permitted.